yamamoto-febc/docs.usacloud.jp/src/usacloud/docs/commands/load-balancer.md

   === Input options ===

-  -y, --assumeyes           Assume that the answer to any question which would be asked is yes
       --generate-skeleton   Output skeleton of parameters with JSON format (aliases: --skeleton) --parameters string   Input parameters in JSON format